A2ITNotes/quartz/content/Others/Smartphones-Impact-on-Students.md

 ---
-title: "Smartphones Impact on Students "
+title: "📱Smartphones Impact on Students "
 ---
 - Positive impacts include e.g.:
 - Can search for information related to study using internet anywhere/anytime